Sacred Falls

 Even before the incident, the area was known to be dangerous because the footing on the park's trail could become very slippery, and deaths had occurred on the waterfall trail when water from flash floods in the mountains swept hikers down the canyon.

 The park still remains closed to the public, though there has been advocacy to reopen it with restrictions.
-For now, the only way you can see the falls is by air, such as while on a helicopter tour.
+For now, the only way you can see the falls is by air, such as while on an Oahu helicopter tour.

 Show Form